linode/docs/docs/websites/hosting-a-website.md

     {: .caution}
     >Remember to remove the entries for the name-based virtual hosts from your `hosts` file when you're ready to test the DNS records.

-## Adding DNS Records
+## Add DNS Records

 Now you need to point your domain name(s) at your Linode.
 This process can take a while, so please allow up to 24 hours for DNS changes to be reflected throughout the Internet.
-Here's how to add DNS records:

 1. Log in to the [Linode Manager](https://manager.linode.com).
 2. Click the **DNS Manager** tab.